MALAWI: preserving health & forests with 60,000 rural households

 The project

 In 2020, Livelihoods launched 10-year initiative to distribute clean stoves to 60,000 households in the districts of Zomba and Machinga, in the southern region.
-The project is implemented together with United Purpose, one of Malawi’s largest NGOs which has more than 30 years of experience supporting rural communities across various areas such as sustainable energy, agriculture, nutrition, or climate change-related issues.
+The project is implemented together with Self Help Africa, an experienced NGO working across 17 districts in the country to alleviate hunger, poverty, social inequality and the impact of climate change.

 In this part of the country which is one of the most populated ones, the project is implementing the distribution of “Chitetezo Mbaula” stove which means “protecting stove”.
 The distribution model is adapted to the local context.
 To date, 30,000 clean stoves have already been distributed for free to low-income families, thanks to the tremendous support of women groups and our partner NGO who are reaching out to he most isolated households.
 25,000 additional stoves have been commercialised at production cost and with incentives.
 Each family who purchases a clean stove receives 1 kilo of pigeon peas in exchange.
 Pigeon peas is a nutritious & fast-gowing food crop which generates food and income for rural families, and is therefore highly valued, especially during the dry season.